||Rapid Response Service Goes

 Arctic Summer, this dream may soon be a reality.
 With increased shipping activity and other economic opportunities,

 including potential offshore oil and gas development and tourist cruises in the Chukchi Sea, the U.S. Coast Guard is increasing

-their presence and capabilities in all US Arctic waters.
+its presence and capabilities in all US Arctic waters.
 Part of this increased focus requires the ability to monitor vessels working

 and transiting through the area.